EsotericMat/AutoNewzzzFeed/README.md

 # AutoNewzzzFeed
-Get daily news feed about your interests
+Get and spread daily news feed about your interests!